 What Is an Online Savings Account and How Does It Work?

-Online savings accounts function similarly to traditional savings accounts, except you will manage your account entirely online.
-If you like keeping things digital, you’ll probably appreciate how convenient these savings accounts are.
-Plus, they may offer you a healthier interest rate than accounts held with a bricks-and-mortar bank.
+Savings accounts at online-only banks — often referred to simply as online savings accounts — function similarly to traditional savings accounts, except you will manage your account entirely online or by app.
+Not only can these savings accounts be one-click convenient, they may offer you a healthier interest rate than accounts held at a brick-and-mortar bank.

 What Is an Online Savings Account?

-Here’s one definition of an online savings account: It’s a savings account that functions similarly to one offered by a bricks-and-mortar bank, except you manage your banking needs online.
+An online savings account functions similarly to one offered by a traditional bank, except you manage your banking needs digitally.
 With an online savings account, you won’t have the option of walking into a bank when you need support, but you will be able to quickly click your way ahead and complete most transactions.

 Since the principle is that your money will sit and grow in these accounts, rather than flow in and out constantly, banks pay you interest on these funds.
 They get to use your money, and they give you interest in return for that privilege.
 As your cash grows in the account, you can achieve different goals, such as building up an emergency fund, saving for a vacation, or getting a down payment together for a house.
-It’s your choice!
+SoFi’s survey found that 77% of respondents with a savings account use it to save for emergencies, and 52% use it to save for a goal like a vacation or a house.

 How Does an Online Savings Account Work?